khushi-dutta/resource/README.md

 Then open your browser to `http://localhost:8501`

 ### 🌐 Live Demo
-The application is deployed on Streamlit Cloud and available at: [India Disaster Prediction System](https://your-app-url.streamlit.app)
+The application is deployed on Streamlit Cloud and available at: [India Disaster Prediction System](https://resource-hcncmfy4m5ekvrtrodzfxh.streamlit.app/)

+> **Note**: First load may take 30-60 seconds as the model trains fresh for optimal cloud compatibility.

 #### Web Interface Features:
 - **Parameter Selection**: Choose state, disaster type, area, and severity